 Conduct enhanced ongoing monitoring of the business relationship (eg monitor customers’ accounts and scrutinize transactions to ensure that they are consistent with its knowledge of the customer, their business and risk profile, and where appropriate, the source of funds).

 To comply with AML regulations and to trace and tackle PEPs, businesses need to have a proper procedure in place.
 Any business entity should know when to check for a PEP and why to check for it.
 PEP records should be integrated into the system of every business so that the onboarding customer is screened against it and to nullify the associated risks and criminal activities.

 FATF Recommendations for PEPs:

-There are confirmed risks associated with PEPs that justify stringent measures to be taken to put a halt on financial crimes such as money laundering, terrorist financing, and others.
+There are confirmed risks associated with PEPs that justify stringent measures to be taken to put a halt to financial crimes such as money laundering, terrorist financing, and others.
 Businesses are required to take preventive measures before establishing a relationship with such persons.
-Businesses to perform a proper PEP list screening whenever a new customer is on boarded to check the criminal history and associated risks.
+Businesses to perform a proper PEP list screening whenever a new customer is on board to check the criminal history and associated risks.
 FATF requires countries to ensure that financial institutions implement measures to prevent money laundering through financial institutes by PEPs and to detect potential misuse whenever it occurs.

 1. AML/CFT POLICIES AND COORDINATION

 Assessing risks and applying a risk-based approach –

 Countries should identify, assess, and understand the money laundering and terrorist financing risks for the country, and should take action, including designating an authority or mechanism to coordinate actions to assess risks and apply resources, aimed at ensuring the risks are mitigated effectively.
 Based on that assessment, countries should apply a risk-based approach (RBA) to ensure that measures to prevent or mitigate money laundering and terrorist financing are commensurate with the risks identified.